unitopia-de/webmud3/README.md

 - ANSI support

   The received text is displayed with ANSI color codes, providing a colorful and user-friendly representation in the frontend.
+  Screen altering commands like Clear Screen are also supported

+  The client applies a web-optimized ANSI color palette compliant with WCAG AAA.
+  Low-contrast foreground/background combinations are detected and corrected automatically to maintain readability.

   There is [work in progress](https://github.com/unitopia-de/webmud3/milestone/11).